 9. Play with the code pattern.

-Some designers are brilliant enough to use stylistic elements within the barcode pattern without affecting the QR Code’s functionality.
+Some designers are brilliant enough to use stylistic elements within the barcode pattern itself without affecting the QR Code’s functionality.

 David Shellabarger’s card from Flickr.
 (Source)